digidotcom/xbee-python/examples/communication/bluetooth/GapScanCursesDemo/readme.txt

   Demo setup
   -------------
-    1) Plug the XBee BLU radio into the XBee adapter and connect it to your computer's USB or serial port.
+    1) Plug the XBee 3 BLU radio into the XBee adapter and connect it to your computer's USB or serial port.

     2) Ensure that the module is in API mode.
        For further information on how to perform this task, read the 'Configuring Your XBee Modules' topic of the Getting Started guide.

-    3) Enable the Bluetooth interface of the XBee BLU device using XCTU.
+    3) Enable the Bluetooth interface of the XBee 3 BLU device using XCTU.
        For further information on how to perform this task, refer to the XCTU user manual.

-    4) Set the port and baud rate of the XBee BLU radio in the demo file.
+    4) Set the port and baud rate of the XBee 3 BLU radio in the demo file.
        If you configured the module in the previous step with XCTU, you will see the port number and baud rate in the 'Port' label of the device on the left view.

-    5) Install the Python 'curses' library in your Python enviroment.
+    5) Install the Python 'curses' library in your Python environment.
        - For Linux based installations, this typically has already been done for you by your Linux distribution.
          If not, use 'pip' to install the 'curses' package.